mvavassori/banking/README.md

 # Banking API - Spring Boot Backend

 This project is a robust and secure RESTful API for a banking application, built using Spring Boot.
 It demonstrates a solid understanding of backend development principles, Java best practices, and modern Spring features.
-It's designed to be a clear and concise example of my coding abilities, suitable for review by potential employers.

 ## Project Overview